-We are proud to be Oxford’s oldest girls’ school, and we are proud, too, of the historic relationship between the city, its university and ourselves.
-We are also proud to be part of the Summertown community, with its cornucopia of cafés, eateries and schools, and its dappled avenues made famous by the poetry of Betjeman and the patronage of JRR Tolkien (who lived nearby when writing The Lord of the Rings).
+We are proud to be Oxford’s oldest girls’ school, and are proud, too, of the historic relationship between the city, its university and ourselves.
+We also benefit from being part of the Summertown community, with its cafés, eateries and shops, as well as its dappled avenues made famous by the poetry of Betjeman and the patronage of J.R.R.
+Tolkien (who lived nearby when writing The Lord of the Rings).

 However, Oxford is important to OHS not merely for its symbolism as a centre of culture and learning, but for the very real role it plays in the education of our girls.
 Whether it’s leading an entire year-group down to visit one of Oxford’s world-renowned museums, galleries or theatres, or taking a single class to a local chapel or churchyard to practise their creative writing, we ensure that every learning opportunity is maximised by our proximity to Oxford’s cultural and intellectual life.

-Of course, if you speak to our Sixth Formers, they’ll tell you that the best thing about our location is its convenient proximity to all their favourite haunts – whether that means nipping over the road to the gym, meeting up for a coffee in Summertown or taking a picturesque ramble down to the Cherwell Boathouse to gaze at the river.
+Of course, if you speak to our Sixth Formers, they’ll tell you that the best thing about our location is its convenient proximity to all their favourite haunts – whether that means nipping over the road to the gym, meeting up for a coffee in Summertown or taking a picturesque ramble down to the Cherwell Boathouse to sit by the river.